The Ultimate DnD Gift Guide (2022)

 Now that you have (very sneakily) rooted out all the necessary information, let’s get into gifts.

-2020 has certainly been an interesting year.
 To ensure that everyone remains safe and healthy while playing D&D, we have included a number of gifts to enhance virtual sessions such as microphones, webcams, and virtual Dungeons and Dragons assistants.

 Dice are a universally awesome gift.
 Nobody can ever have enough dice and a really nice set of dice is something that most people don’t typically buy right off the bat.